Shaw, Savill & Albion Line: History

+Another notable vessel was the Gothic, which had the honour of serving as a royal yacht in 1954.

 With the company losing money and the oil crisis of 1973 having a major effect on the company a decision was made to withdraw Northern Star and Ocean Monarch from service in 1975, with both ships being sold to Taiwanese breakers.
 Northern Star was only 13 years old when she was scrapped.
 With a long history of mechanical problems there was no potential purchaser of her.

 A variation of the flag used by the United Tribes of New Zealand was used by the Shaw, Savill & Albion Line as its company flag.